Sunday, March 2, 2025, 10 a.m.-4 p.m.

 What Is Open House?

-Every year, thousands of people flock to the Lory Student Center for a day of fun, hands-on science at the Little Shop of Physics Open House!
+Each year, thousands of people gather at the Lory Student Center for a day of exciting, hands-on science at the Little Shop of Physics Open House!

-This event is free and open to the public.
-It is appropriate for folks of all ages, from pre-K to gray!
-Along with over 300 hands-on homemade science experiments, you can check out interactive presentations and activities hosted by our Science Partner Groups from CSU, Colorado, and beyond!
+This free, public event welcomes curious minds of all ages—from pre-K to gray!
+Explore over 300 interactive, homemade science experiments, plus engaging presentations and activities from our Science Partner Groups at CSU, across Colorado, and beyond!

 Guide